open-socialism/open-socialism-site/introduction.md

 The Open Socialism project posits the idea that capitalism and democracy have existed for 300 years in a similar fundamental form.
 Meanwhile, technology, science and modes of organization have greatly advanced.
 So many new ways of structuring a society are now possible.
 Surely, a modern rethink can be better and indeed is necessary given the current levels of wealth inequality and environmental destruction.

-Open Socialism has one specific idea, but there are many posibilities.
+Open Socialism has one specific idea, but there are many possibilities.
 The goal is produce the best possible alternative, whatever shape it ends up taking.

 ## What is 'Open Socialism'?